-The Directors are responsible for the preparation and fair presentation of these financial statements which are in compliance with the requirements of both Financial Reporting Council of Nigeria Act, No. 6 of 2011, the Companies and Allied Matters Act 2020 and Bank and Other Financial Institutions Act Cap B3 LFN 2020.
-This responsibility includes: designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the financial statements that are free from material misstatements, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.
+The Directors are responsible for the preparation and fair presentation of these financial statements which are in compliance with the requirements of Financial Reporting Council of Nigeria Act, No. 6 of 2011, the Companies and Allied Matters Act 2020, Bank and Other Financial Institutions Act, 2020, International Financial Reporting Standard and CBN Guidelines 2011 as amended.
+This responsibility includes designing, implementing and maintaining internal control relevant to the preparation and fair presentation of the financial statements that are free from material misstatements, selecting and applying appropriate accounting policies, and making accounting estimates that are reasonable in the circumstances.